Latest Glastonbury forecast as Met Office issues heatwave warning

-Glastonbury weather latest: Forecast for Somerset next week as heatwave hits UK
+Glastonbury weather latest: Forecast for Pilton next week as heatwave hits UK

 Festival is now just a matter of days away

-Glastonbury 2022 is just a week away, with the iconic music festival set to go ahead after two years of pandemic-related cancellations.
+Glastonbury 2022 is less than a week away, with the iconic music festival set to go ahead after two years of pandemic-related cancellations.

 Billie Eilish, Paul McCartney and Kendrick Lamar are headlining the weekend, with hundreds of other acts lined up across the festival’s many stages.